 1. Get a Condenser Microphone

 The first step to recording clean vocals is a good receiver.
-The microphone should embody the tonality of the song, as well as the artist’s characteristics.
+The best microphones for vocals should embody the tonality of the song, as well as the artist’s characteristics.
 Most studios use condenser microphones when recording vocals because of their sensitivity to loud sounds (read: Vocal Recording Techniques).
 If possible, stay away from USB or cordless microphones – stick with XLR corded microphones.
 Corded microphones optimize quality in several aspects of the recorded vocal.
 Once you have your microphone, make sure you enable the low cut filter on it.
 This filter reduces low frequencies in vocals that might add muddiness to your recording.
 Apply a pad only if your signal is peaking, but is still clean.
 Applying a pad isn’t always necessary so check your settings.
 Once you have your microphone set up, your signal is then sent to the preamp or patch bay first depending on your setup.

 2. Record Vocals using a Preamp

 Some argue that a professional preamp is an essential step towards achieving the cleanest vocals.
 You will want to pick a preamp that will work best with your setup.
 The preamp should be set to positive values, but be careful and listen for distortion.
 You never want to turn the preamp up too loud because this will distort your vocal recording (unless you desire distorted vocals).
 Completing the proper setup of the preamp takes us to our next step – audio interface.

 3. Invest in a Good Audio Interface